Moscow fights back after sanctions; battle rages near Ukraine crash site

 The first European economic victims of the trade war were Polish apple growers, who sell more than half their exports to Russia.
 Moscow is by far the biggest importer of EU fruit and vegetables, buying more than 2 billion euros' worth a year.

-Russia said the ban, covering most Polish fruit and vegetables, was for sanitary reasons and it would look into expanding it to the rest of the EU.
+Denying a link to the EU sanctions, Russia said it was banning most Polish fruit and vegetables for sanitary reasons and would look into expanding the ban to the rest of the EU.

-Poland's agriculture ministry called it "political repression in response to the sanctions", and said it would seek compensation from the EU.
+The Polish agriculture ministry said the embargo "amounts to political repression in response to the sanctions imposed by the European Union against Russia", and said it would seek compensation from the EU.

 FIGHTING